bzminer/bzminer/README.md

 `bzminer --disable 0 3 5`

 Optionally they can be disabled directly from the `config.txt` file, under the gpu in the config.txt file, set `auto_start` to false

+### GPU Throttle Notifications

+BzMiner will color code certain elements based on whether they are causing the GPU to throttle (slowdown).
+Current Core and Memory temperatures, as well as Power limit are supported.

+Core/Memory - Green if not throttling.
+Red if GPU is throttling due to high temps.
+Yellow if GPU is close to throttling due to high temps

+Power Limit - Power usage will be white when not causing GPU to throttle.
+Power usage will turn yellow when GPU is throttling do to power limit being reached.

 ### Dual Mining (experimental)!